Alec Forbes of Howglen

-Alec Forbes of Howglen is a novel by George MacDonald, first published in 1865, and is primarily concerned with Scottish country life.
+Alec Forbes of Howglen is a novel by George MacDonald, first published in 1865 by Hurst and Blackett, and is primarily concerned with Scottish country life.

 Synopsis

-The 'Howglen' described in the novel is probably a reference to George MacDonald's childhood home in Huntly, Scotland, 'The Farm.'
-The 'Glamour' river, on which the town of the novel is situated, has been immortalized in the names of modern-day streets in Huntly, as well as a children's park near the site of the old MacDonald family Mill.
+The "Howglen" described in the novel is probably a reference to George MacDonald's childhood home in Huntly, Scotland, "The Farm".
+The "Glamour" river, on which the town of the novel is situated, has been immortalized in the names of modern-day streets in Huntly, as well as in a children's park near the site of the old MacDonald family mill.

-Much of the original novel is written in the Doric, a dialect of North East Scotland.
-A subsequent edition "translates into readable English the heaviest portions of the Scots dialect in which most of MacDonald’s Scottish stories are written."
+Much of the original novel is written in Doric, a dialect of North East Scotland.
+A subsequent edition "translates into readable English the heaviest portions of the Scots dialect in which most of MacDonald’s Scottish stories are written".'